day8/re-frame-10x/README.md

 `re-frame` applications have a regular computational path - first an event happens, and then boom, boom, boom go a series of dominos, before a final quiescent state is reached.
-Nothing happens without an event, but when one does happen, it is the same process each time.
+Nothing happens without an event, but when one does happen, it is the same process each time thereafter.

 `re-frame-trace` is a programmer's dashboard which renders this regular computational process, allowing it to be inspected, understood and debugged.